fvishram/SRAYSScoreboard/docs/ARCHITECTURE.md

 The application uses the .NET Settings framework to persist user preferences:
 - COM port settings
-- Color customization options
+- Color customization options (background, text, and individual element colors)
+- Pool lane configuration (8 or 10 lanes)
 - Window positions and sizes

+Settings are managed through both:
+- The dedicated Settings dialog with a tabbed interface
+- Context menu options for quick access to common settings

-Settings are automatically saved when changed and loaded when the application starts.
+All settings are automatically saved when changed and loaded when the application starts.

 ## Error Handling